 As per [POCO] specifications, support for incoming requests to the OpenSocial People Service on MSN-3 (indicated by http://ns.opensocial.org/2008/opensocial/people rel type in the MSN Server’s XRD descriptor according to section 8.2.1) MAY be restricted to GET requests only.

+The end to end example flow of cross domain activities dispatching is given in Appendix X.2, and the example flow of cross domain reactions in Appendix X.3.

 8.2.6 Handling requests from MSN Clients and/or MSN Enabled Applications